mosip/documentation/docs/esignet-end-user-guide.md

 ![](\_images/idp-login-otp-signin.png)

 2\.
-The resident clicks on `Log in here`.
+The resident clicks on `More Ways to Login`.

 ![](\_images/idp-login-bio-loginhere.png)

 3\.
-To get started with login using biometrics, the resident needs to click on `More ways to Login` --> `Login with Biometric`.
+To get started with login using biometrics, the resident clicks `Login with Biometric`.

 ![](\_images/idp-login-bio-moreways.png)

 4\.
 Resident needs to enter valid VID in the `Enter Your VID` textfield.
-Also, they can enter the UIN here.

 ![](\_images/idp-login-bio-selecteddevice.png)